The other signs and symptoms of preeclampsia may include:

 Please note that HELLP can be dangerously unpredictable.
 It may develop suddenly even before detecting a rise in the blood pressure, or it may occur without any symptom.

-What can mothers do about preeclampsia?
+What can pregnant women do about preeclampsia?

 Once diagnosed, the treatment will depend on several factors, like how severe your symptoms are, how far along you are, and your baby’s health.
 If possible, the doctor may recommend the early delivery of your baby, as it’s the most effective way to treat the condition.